Program 1 - Living, Working, and Leisure

 Mission

-• Preserving the Maas ferries and the foot ferry to Tiel is essential for the mobility of our residents and recreational visitors.
+• Maintaining the Maas ferries and the foot ferry to Tiel is essential for the mobility of our residents and visitors.

-• Continuous focus on access via St. Andries.
+• Ongoing focus on improving access via St. Andries.

-• Route through traffic via national and provincial roads.
+• Route through-traffic via national and state highways.
 Village roads should be used as much as possible for local traffic.

 Recreation